Gim Eun-ji: Career

 Gim and her team carried their momentum from the previous season into the 2024 Korean Curling Championships where they defended their national title.
 After finishing 5–2 in the round robin, the team won three straight playoff games to secure the gold medal.
 This again allowed them to represent Korea at all international events during the 2024–25 season which included the 2025 Asian Winter Games.
 On tour, the team had mixed results, consistently qualifying for the playoffs but failing to make it past the quarterfinals.
 They won their first event at the Alberta Curling Series Women's Major in Beaumont before again claiming the 2024 Curlers Corner Autumn Gold Curling Classic, becoming the first rink to win the event three consecutive times.
 At the 2024 Pan Continental Curling Championships, the team reached the final once again where they faced Canada's Rachel Homan.
 Tied in the tenth end, Gim's final stone failed to remove Canada's rock from scoring position, losing on a measurement and earning the silver medal.
 In the new year, the team dominated the Asian Winter Games, winning all ten of their games to claim gold.
 Next, they participated in the 2025 World Women's Curling Championship which was hosted in their hometown of Uijeongbu.
 There, they again had a strong round robin performance, losing only two of twelve games to earn a direct bye to the semifinals.
 However, they were unable to continue their successful run, losing to Canada and China to finish off the podium in fourth place.
 Despite their success in international events, Team Gim struggled on the Grand Slam circuit, only qualifying in one of five events and losing in the quarterfinals.

 Gim and her team won their third successive national championship at the 2025 Korean Curling Championships, qualifying themselves again to be the Korean national women's team at all international events for the 2025–26 season, including at the 2026 Winter Olympics.
 Gim also had a strong start to the season, finishing second at the Saville Shootout, winning the Autumn Gold Curling Classic, and semifinalists at the Grand Slam of Curling Masters.

 Personal life

 Gim attended Korea National Open University.
+She is married.